Areezy/C-Phonebook/README.md

 - **Load** - This allows the user to load a phoneboook txt file and displays it on the console.

 ## Compiling
-To compile
+To compile run
 ```sh
 make
 ```

-To remove files (complied object and resulting txt files in the directory)
+To remove files (complied object and resulting txt files in the directory) run
 ```sh
 make clean
 ```